FlowUseCase

 Execution

-Execute with callback handlers to react to each emitted value:
+Execute with callback handlers to react to each emitted value.
+Requires a CoroutineScopeOwner in scope:

 observeUserUseCase.execute(Unit) {